HomeDev GuideRecipesAPI Reference

 {

-// Name (identifier): "SeoSettings" — alphanumeric only
+// Name (identifier): "SeoSettings" (alphanumeric only)

-// Display name: "SEO Settings" — set via [Display(Name = ...)]
+// Display name: "SEO Settings" (set via [Display(Name = ...)])

 }

-Example: Invalid name contains a space
+Example: invalid name with a space

 // This will fail CMS 13 validation at startup